Meet Your Future Instructor: Ana-Paula Correia, PhD

 If a student was hesitant about taking an online program, what would you tell them about learning online?

 If a student is considering pursuing an online degree, I could talk about all these features that everyone does like flexibility, pace, convenience, etc. You can learn anytime, anywhere, whenever you have time to.
-But, I think on top of all of these benefits that seem clear and are repeated constantly, our Master of Learning Technologies degree allows you to create digital products that you can include in a portfolio that will make you very competitive in a job market.
+But, I think on top of all of these benefits that seem clear and are repeated constantly, our Master of Learning Technologies degree allows you to create digital products that you can include in a portfolio that will make you very competitive in the job market.
 You will have Ohio State certification on top of artifacts and projects that you create in online classes.
-Currently, in my applied instructional design class, we are creating educational products that aim at commercialization and licensing.
-So, the class is partnering with the technology commercialization office to learn the process to go beyond the process of creation, go beyond prototype development into potential commercialization.
+Currently, in my applied instructional design class, we are creating educational products that aim at practical application, as well as commercialization and licensing.

-If you are interested in learning more about the Masters of Learning Technologies program, visit their program webpage.
+If you are interested in learning more about the Master of Learning Technologies program, visit their program page.